 The recycled materials that the industry processes into raw material feedstock every year are used for industrial manufacturing around the world.
 For example, 25% of the steel used in production car panels (doors, hood, etc.) is obtained from recycled materials.
 For copper, used in the home building industry for electric wires and plumbing pipes, that proportion surpasses 50%.

 Some plastics can be recycled, whilst some can’t.
 There’s many reasons some plastics can’t be recycled, but we’ve listed and explained some of them below.
-Summary Reasons Why Some stone Can’t Be Recycled.
-It’s a type of stone that is classified as non recyclable; The stone makeup of the stone isn’t recyclable
+Summary Reasons Why Some Plastic Can’t Be Recycled.
+It’s a type of plastic that is classified as non recyclable; The chemical makeup of the plastic isn’t recyclable

 Home » Recycling Facts Aluminum.
 Aluminum can be recycled using 5% of the energy used to make the original product.
 Recycling a single aluminum can saves enough energy to run a television or computer for three hours.
 Americans throw enough aluminum away every three months to rebuild our entire commercial air fleet.
 Using recycled aluminum instead of virgin materials decreases water and